chazhurd/APE/docs/SRS.md

 The software we develop will be intuitive and simple for any intended users.
 It will allow students to register for APEs, unregister for APEs, and view their grades once they’ve been completed.
 The software will allow graders to submit and edit grades unbiasedly for said exams.
 It will also allow teachers to do their own APE for their CSCD 211 classes; they will be able to upload their student roster to automatically register the whole class, and grade the APEs.
+The Teacher will also e able to generate and export reports on the exams in CSV format.
 Admins will be permitted to manually add and remove all types of accounts, view grades, publish exams, and generate reports.
 Our team will be expanding upon the work of the previous group and will eventually be cloud hosted to help the department's budget.